Enlightened Mathematics Summer 2025

 In this course, you’ll be encouraged to meditate regularly, as it supports lucidity in mathematical endeavour, and because it is at the heart of genuine happiness and real intelligence.

-While we are approaching mathematics in a radical new way, we will nonetheless be directing our attention to many mathematical concepts learned in school—but more profoundly and intuitively, which is the way they could have been learned.
+While we are approaching mathematics in a radical new way, we will nonetheless be directing our attention to many of the mathematical concepts learned in school—but more profoundly and intuitively—the way they could have been learned.

 This course is for the one who knows math can be seen—who’s always wanted to experience math more profoundly and deeply than this world has offered.
 For the one who may or may not have excelled or resonated with math in school, but who always knew that if they were taught math in a way that their heart longed for, perhaps the right way, that they could get it—they could awaken their genius.
 If this is you, I invite you to join this course and remedy math, not only for yourself, but for the world by becoming an embodiment of a new cultural inheritance.